Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Who is qualified to conduct a structural assessment for compliance in Singapore?

 Only a registered Professional Engineer in the civil or structural discipline, holding a current practising certificate from the Professional Engineers Board, is authorized to conduct structural assessments for regulatory submission to BCA.
+In practice, this authorization depends on professional registration rather than employment status, and only that registered PE can endorse the report and take responsibility for the submitted structural integrity findings.

 How often must my building undergo structural assessment?